codeslayer254/lms/README.md

 ### Database Configuration
 1. Download and install [MySQL Wamp Server](https://sourceforge.net/projects/wampserver/).
 This application uses wampserver3_x86_apache2.4.17_mysql5.7.9_php5.6.15
-2. Create a database named library and migrate table and data to the newly created database by importing the exising library sql schema from library.sql file insde the mysql_db folder.
+2. Create a database named library and migrate tables and data to the newly created database by importing the exising library sql schema from library.sql file insde the mysql_db folder.

 ### Version
 1.1.0